McL-nk/.github/profile/readme.md

 ---

-Mclink is a free/paid service for connecting your minecraft server with other services for extra utility
+Mclink is a free service for connecting your minecraft server with other services for extra utility

 ## Organization

-This is where we host our internal services and our public resources
+This is where we host the code for our internal services and our public resources